 There are two basic styles when it comes to how wedding rings fit: standard fit and comfort fit.
 Standard rings have a flat inner surface that sits snugly against your finger, while comfort fit rings have a beveled inside edge.
 This makes comfort fit rings easier to slide on and off, and for many ring wearers (especially men with thick fingers or large knuckles) makes them more comfortable.

 Our ring artisans at Rustic and Main take pride in creating one-of-a-kind rings that incorporate a wide range of materials.
 We make our rings one at a time, with a hands-on process that maintains quality control while ensuring that no two rings are alike.
 By utilizing unique materials found in nature, we can make wedding rings that represent your interests and passions, all while looking great.

 A wedding ring should always be personal, and there are materials out there for every type of guy.
 Customizing your wedding ring using nontraditional materials and modern designs, your alternative wedding band can tell your story the way you want it told.
-Contact us today to learn more about alternative men’s ring materials, styles and shapes and the customization options we offer!
+Discover which ring style, shape and material are most suitable for you by taking our short ring style quiz!